b3n-byte/CS-journey/What_is_linux?/distributions.md

-- known as distros in common use
+- known as distros in common use, all include the linux kernel
+- commonly found as Ubuntu, mint, desbian